dumijay/CalDOM/README.md

 //Constructor. +tag to createElement.
 Use a CSS Selector or XPath to find elements.
 _("<q>");

 //Access CalDom's query function directly. +tag to createElement.
-Use a CSS Selector or XPath to find elements.
+Use a CSS Selector or XPath
+//to find elements.
 Returns an array of created or found elements.
 _.q("<q>");

 //Find descendants using a CSS Selector or XPath query starting with '$'.